MichelMoriniaux/cv/README.md

 Employment at Criteo stopped when the company decided to close the Palo Alto Office.
 Thanks to my influence in the office's day to day, I was part of a 4 person team tasked to facilitate the transition or termination of 150 employees and the clean shutdown of the office's operations.

-#### From leading network tech to leading the network engineers, 2015 to 2017
+#### From leading network tech to leading the network engineers, 2015 to 2017, Sr Staff Network Engineer, Sr Staff Ops Lead
 Having natural leadership in my team it became logical to give me the management of the team.
 This was a time of consolidation where we took everything we learned in the past 2 years and built:
 * A team of 4 engineers: 3 local and 1 remote in Beijing, China.
 * Guided 2 engineers through the P&P process to a successful promotion to Staff Operations Engineer level.